latticexyz/mud/.changeset/sweet-lemons-eat.md

 //                              ^? (property) Grass: 1
 ```

-This should allow for easier referencing of enum values (i.e. `uint8` equivalent) in contract calls.
+This allows for easier referencing of enum values (i.e. `uint8` equivalent) in contract calls.

 ```ts
 writeContract({